Jason Varitek: Post-playing career

-On September 27, 2012, then-Red Sox general manager Ben Cherington announced that Varitek had been named special assistant to the general manager.
+On September 27, 2012, then-Red Sox general manager Ben Cherington announced that Varitek was named special assistant to the general manager.
 In that role, Cherington said Varitek would be involved in areas such as "major league personnel decisions, evaluations, and mentorship and instruction of young players."
 His role by March 2018 was "Special Assistant to the President of Baseball Operations".
 After not appearing in the team's front-office directory during the 2019 season, in 2020 he was listed as "Special Assistant / Catching Coach".
-On November 20, 2020, Varitek was named to a uniformed coaching role, that of game planning coordinator, on the coaching staff of manager Alex Cora.
-His title was changed to Player Information Coach prior to the start of the 2021 season.
+On November 20, 2020, Varitek was named to the uniformed coaching role of game planning coordinator on the coaching staff of manager Alex Cora.
+His title was changed to Player Information Coach before the 2021 season.
+On November 2, 2022, Varitek signed a three–year contract extension to remain on Boston's coaching staff.